FlintSH/FlintSH/README.md

 - ezSpotify.co: A Python project to upgrade Spotify accounts to premium.
 - Rusty Flintstone: A modded Rust server that gained popularity quickly.
 - 1337Survival: A survival Minecraft server that allowed me to learn Bukkit plugin development.

-*Projects that don't have links are private or no longer accessible - if you want to learn more about one of these, feel free to ask me!*

 ## Get in Touch